 Gunnison County owns the land that adjoins the site boundary to the north and east, and uses the land for a municipal landfill.
 Landfill operations have encroached to within approximately 400 feet of the northeast corner of the DOE property boundary.
+A new overburden spoil pile has been placed near monitoring well 0716 (PL-12).
 Although landfill activities do not appear to threaten the site, future inspections will continue to monitor the level of activity occurring near the DOE property boundaries and site surveillance features (e.g., fences, monitoring wells).